 Fall is the most popular time to travel along Skyline Drive, with its colorful foliage from late September to mid-November.
 But spring offers the most colorful wildflowers along the drive, as well as blooming azaleas and mountain laurel.

 Hiking, birding, wildlife trails, and waterfalls are all activities travelers can enjoy.
 With 75 overlooks and plenty of places to stay, like Big Meadows Lodge, Skyland Resort, and the Shenandoah National Park camping grounds, this drive is sure to be an adventure.
+You can also check out what to do near each of the four entrances to make the most of your trip.

 THE JOURNEY THROUGH HALLOWED GROUND